mycolorway/simditor/site/docs/doc-dev-env.md

 $ grunt
 ```

-Now you can visit the Simditor homepage in `http://localhost:3000/demo.html`.
+Now you can visit the homepage in `http://localhost:3000/demo.html`.
-Every time you change the source code of Simditor, Grunt will automatically re-compile the project.
+Every time you change the source code of Simditor, Grunt will automatically re-compile the project,
-You can simply test your code by refreshing the page.
+so you can simply test your code by refreshing the page.

 To test the uploading feature, add a upload param to the url: `http://localhost:3000/demo.html?upload`